Florida’s Statewide Course Numbering System

 Since the initial implementation of the SCNS, specific disciplines or types of courses have been accepted from the guarantee of transfer for equivalent courses.
 These include courses that must be evaluated individually or courses in which the student must be evaluated for mastery of skill and technique.
 The following courses are exceptions to the general rule for course equivalencies and may not transfer.
 Transferability is at the discretion of the receiving institution.

-- Courses in the _900-999 series are not automatically transferable, and must be evaluated individually.
-These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses and Dissertations.
+- Courses in the _900-999 series are not automatically transferable, and must be evaluated individually; these include such courses as Special Topics, Experimental, Internships, Apprenticeships, Practica, Study Abroad, Theses and Dissertations

 Courses at Non-Regionally Accredited Institutions